hlmshtj-dan/Simulation-Power/docs/05_Python.md

 }
 ```

-We can now wrap delayed_single_run() function within a more general function parameter_search() that takes the grid of parameter values as input and uses the for statement to iterate over each row of parameter values in pgrid and feed them into delayed_single_run().
+We can now wrap delayed_single_run() function within a more general function parameter_search() that takes the grid of parameter values as input and uses the for a statement to iterate over each row of parameter values in pgrid and feed them into delayed_single_run().

 ```python